RWTH-EBC/AgentLib/docs/main/docs/_sources/Tutorials/CloneMAP.md.txt

 CMD ["python", "-u", "agentlib/modules/communicator/clonemap.py"]
 ```

-You start from the standard agentlib image, add your custom module and set the entry point to the clonemap communicator.
+You start from the standard AgentLib image, add your custom module and set the entry point to the clonemap communicator.

 #### Step 3 Scenario creation